 I turned an unused corner of my girls’ bedroom into their calm space.
 At their age (2 and 5) I don’t feel like they need separate spaces yet but I will consider it in the future when they’re older and in their own separate bedrooms.

-2 – Add visuals
+2 – Add visuals to your calm down corner

 A feelings chart or a calm corner sign are perfect to set the intention for that space, and provide useful visuals of the different feelings and/or some of the calming strategies the child can try.
 I used the signs available in our printable Calm Corner Kit.